 But, that’s not the case when it comes to ransomware.
 In fact, the healthcare industry seems to be a natural ransomware lightning rod.
 Cybersecurity Ventures predicts ransomware attacks on healthcare providers will quadruple between 2017 and 2020.
 Judging from the number of examples reported in the news, the industry is well on its way to hitting that ominous target.

-For example, in April of this year, the Park DuValle Community Health Center in Louisville, KY suffered a ransomware attack.
+In April 2019, the Park DuValle Community Health Center in Kentucky suffered a ransomware attack.
 They managed to rebuild their systems from scratch using backups, but they were down for three weeks.

 5 Additional Lessons from the Latest Attacks on Healthcare